Daylight and Visual Comfort

 Too little daylight can make a space feel enclosed or heavily dependent on artificial lighting.
 Too much uncontrolled daylight can create glare, heat gain and uncomfortable contrast.
 The best daylight strategies usually sit between these extremes.

-For WELL-related design thinking, the question is not simply whether a building has daylight.
+For WELL related design thinking, the question is not only whether a building has daylight.
 The better question is whether daylight supports the comfort, usability and environmental quality of the occupied space.

 What causes glare in commercial buildings?

-Glare is especially important in screen-based workplaces, learning environments, healthcare settings and other spaces where people need sustained visual focus.
-A room may look visually impressive in photographs but still be uncomfortable for people working there each day.
+Glare is especially important in screen based workplaces, learning environments, healthcare settings and other spaces where people need sustained visual focus.
+A room may look impressive in photographs but still be uncomfortable for people using it every day.

 Managing glare usually requires coordination between façade design, shading systems, glazing selection, internal layout, workstation orientation and electric lighting strategy.